Car Insurance Discounts for Seniors

 Shop Around Annually

-Even if you have discounts, it's wise to check rates from different insurance companies every year.
-Since insurers provide various discount levels, you might discover better overall rates with another provider.
+Even with discounts, check rates from different insurance companies every year.
+Since insurers offer various discount levels, you might find better overall rates with another provider.

 10. 10